 Health, Safety, and Security is a Priority

-Our high Schools and middle Schools have multiple points of entry and every school in the district has communications systems, locks, front entries, fire panels, alarms, and security systems in need of repair or replacement.
+Some schools need health upgrades to improve air quality and mitigate asbestos.
+Every school in the district has communications systems, locks, front entries, fire panels, alarms, security systems or entryways in need of repair or replacement.

-Many of our schools lack the basic technology, collaborative learning spaces and infrastructure needed to give our students the tools they need to graduate college and be career ready.
+Many of our schools require upgrades to basic technology, collaborative learning spaces and infrastructure to give students and staff access to adequate learning tools and resources.

 If the proposed measure passes, the school district would conduct improvements like new HVAC systems, plumbing, roofs and electrical systems.
 Expanded classrooms, learning spaces, services, student technology and technology infrastructure.